 What if a couple compromises within this period?

 The court in such cases grants no divorce decree.
-If the other spouse wishes to continue with the divorce he or she can file a normal petition under the provisions of Section 13 of the Hindu Marriage Act, 1950.
+If the other spouse wishes to continue with the divorce, he or she can file a normal petition under the provisions of Section 13 of the Hindu Marriage Act, 1955.

 What is the cooling off period?

-The cooling off period can range anywhere from 6 months to 18 months after the first affidavit is filed in the court.
-During this time, the couple can work at reconciliation and the court sometimes orders them to seek counselling.
+The cooling-off period can range anywhere from 6 months to 18 months after the first affidavit is filed in court.
+During this time, the couple can work at reconciliation and the court sometimes orders them to seek counseling.

-During this period, if any, of the respective spouses declare that the other was uncooperative, then this could be grounds for the court to disallow the divorce with mutual consent.
+During this period, if either of the spouses declares that the other was uncooperative, then this could be grounds for the court to disallow the divorce with mutual consent.

-However in a landmark ruling in 2017, one can now get a waiver on this cooling period.
-The waiver on cooling period implies that if the couple has mutually decided to dissolve their marriage, they can request the court to expedite the process and not wait for another 6 months.
-Prior to this judgement, only the Supreme Court had the authority to waive this period off.
+However, in a landmark ruling in 2017, one can now get a waiver on this cooling period.
+The waiver on the cooling period implies that if the couple has mutually decided to dissolve their marriage, they can request the court to expedite the process and not wait for another 6 months.
+Prior to this judgment, only the Supreme Court had the authority to waive this period off.

-The Court gives a period of 6 months and not more than 18 months cooling off period to the couple and gives a date for listening to the parties.
+At the end of a cooling-off period, the court gives a date for listening to the parties.
 The couple can then file for a second motion and the judge will dissolve the marriage.
-In case the case is withdrawn or the couple doesn’t attend the court at the scheduled date then the petition stands cancelled.

 Renowned Gujarat-based lawyer Prakash Thakker says, “The courts normally will wait for 6 months to give the concerned parties a cooling-off period once they file the first affidavit for divorce by mutual consent.
 One requirement is that the marriage should have been solemnized at least two years prior.